 - If you made a commitment to send information such as an article, a reference or some other document, follow-up in a timely manner.

 - Send a thank-you letter or email (see sample below) which contains:

 - Appreciation for time, referrals and information.

 - Compliments regarding knowledge, expertise and helpfulness.

 - Use of the information or how the meeting assisted you.

 - Interest in keeping in contact regarding your progress.

-Thank you for taking time to meet with me last Thursday to discuss a career in accounting.
-I was impressed by your comprehensive knowledge of the different aspects of this field.
-Additionally, your advice and information will help me … (select classes, attend conferences, further my website research, etc.) I appreciate the referral to Mr. Joseph Bates, Director of Financial Services, and have already called his office to arrange a time to meet briefly with him.
+Thank you for taking time to meet with me last Thursday to discuss a career in [accounting].
+I appreciate you being generous with your knowledge of [topic/s].
+The advice and information you shared will help me … [select classes / conferences, further my website research, etc.].
+I also appreciate the referral to [Josephine Bates, Director of Financial Services], and have reached out to connect with her.
 I will let you know how our discussion goes.

-I would like to stay in touch with you and keep you posted on my career research.
-Thank you again for your time and valuable assistance.
+I hope to stay in touch with you and keep you posted on my career research.
+Thank you again for your time and valuable assistance!

 Evaluating the Informational Interview